FUE (Follicular Unit Excision)

 View

 Photo 9.
-FUE 1, 2, and 3-4 hair grafts.
+FUE grafts - 1, 2, and 3-4 hair grafts.
 Multiple follicle transections are visible

 img